Related Links

 Temperature Measurements

 1. Fold in the cardboard flaps of the solar air heater and install it into the window that you took the measurements from.
 Make sure that there is a gap of air between the heater and the window pane.
 The way the solar air heater works is that air comes in from the bottom vent and moves up across the dark, hot surface of the heater.
 As it moves, the air heats up and then moves out the output vent.
 If there is no gap, then air will not be able to flow across the surface of the heater.
-Use masking tape to securely hold the heater into the window and to close any open areas between the heater and the window frame.
+Use painter's tape to securely hold the heater into the window and to close any open areas between the heater and the window frame.

 Figure 8.
 Here is an installed solar air heater.
 Please note that the outward-facing side of the cardboard in this picture is not painted with white gesso; it is just white cardboard.
 Your cardboard can be brown or white, as long as the inward-facing side is painted with the white gesso and black paint.